equinor/fmu-tools/docs/examples.rst

 .. image:: images/design_defaultvalues.png

-To generate the design matrix, the following code is used:
+To generate the design matrix from this input use the *fmudesign* script (see Usage).
+Alternatively from a notebook:

 .. code-block:: python

-    #!/usr/bin/env python
-    # -*- coding: utf-8 -*-
     from fmu.config import oyaml as yaml
     from fmu.tools.sensitivities import DesignMatrix, excel2dict_design